 Jesus Christ is the supreme and only Head of the Church.
 He doesn’t merely teach us what to believe and do in our personal lives but also much about structuring and governing His Church.
 Whereas many churches have adopted a leadership model that resembles the business-world, where the pastor functions like a CEO, we recognize the importance that Christ places upon mutual accountability.
-The Scriptures teach that there be a plurality of elders to rule, a minister to preach, and deacons to serve.
-Further, both Scripture and church history inform us that it is not good for a church to operate independently.
+The Bible teaches that there be a plurality of elders to rule, a minister to preach, and deacons to serve.
+Further, both the Bible and church history inform us that it is not good for a church to operate independently.
 Therefore, we find further accountability and wisdom in our ecclesiastical ties.
 Our regional assembly is called Classis Eastern U.S. and our denomination, the United Reformed Churches in North America.

-These officers called Zachary Wyse, who was our church planter, to continue his service of Word and Sacrament at Westside Reformed Church.
-Zac is from Stryker, Ohio and a graduate of Miami University (Zoology, B.S.).
+These officers called Zachary Wyse (pictured above with his family) to continue his service at Westside Reformed Church.
+Pastor Zac is from Stryker, Ohio and a graduate of Miami University (Zoology, B.S.).
 Though he grew up as a regular churchgoer, he was converted in college.
-After spending five years serving campus fellowships in Europe, he attended Westminster Seminary California (M.Div, 2013).
-He was ordained to the office of Minister in November of 2013.
+After spending five years serving campus fellowships in Europe, he attended Westminster Seminary California (M.Div, 2013) and was ordained to the office of Minister in November of 2013.
 He is especially zealous to encourage further church planting in the Cincinnati Metro area and further afield.